readeral/node-red-contrib-nuimo-controller/README.md

 Installing the nodes into node red should be relatively straight forward, either search for 'nuimo' in the manage palette menu, or
 `npm install node-red-contrib-nuimo-controller`

+##Sample flows (feel free to raise an issue or a pull request with more sample flows to add to the list)

 A sample flow [can be found here.](https://flows.nodered.org/flow/43a6b015c2e5fce1a0ffa5305364c27b)

+Here's a flow for [setting up a count-down timer using the Nuimo](https://flows.nodered.org/flow/0af13a6b3155e176a8371450dcbf5747), with both the timer setting and the countdown output being displayed on the matrix.
+Assumes you have mytimeout and googlehome-notify installed (mytimeout is essential, googlehome-notify optional).

 ## Provides
 -   a config node for initialising the bluetooth connection